dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 To add a new category in Workflow Management, click {{%button%}}+Add New Category{{%/button%}} in the top right corner.

-The dialogue box has options to add a default/standard category or a new custom category.
+The dialog box has options to add a default/standard category or a new custom category.

 ![Add New Category](AddNewCategory.png)